Argentina at the FIFA World Cup: 2022 v France

 Argentina opened up the scoring when Messi scored a penalty kick, and doubled their lead with a Di Maria goal in the 36th minute.
 France made two substitutions in the first half, but went into half-time trailing 0–2.
 Despite not having a shot until after the 80th minute, France were awarded a penalty as Randal Kolo Muani was brought down in the penalty area.
 Mbappé scored the penalty, and added a second goal less than two minutes later to equalise the scores.
 With the scores tied, the match went to extra time.
-Messi scored again for Argentina in the second extra time half.
+Messi again scored for Argentina in the second extra time half.
 Mbappé was awarded a second penalty in the 118th minute after his initial shot hit the arm of Gonzalo Montiel.
-Mbappé scored his third goal, becoming the second player to score a hat-trick in the final of a World Cup.
+Mbappé scored his third goal, becoming the second player to score a hat-trick in the final of a men's World Cup.
 With the scores tied at 3–3, the match was completed by a penalty shootout.
 Argentina won the final after scoring all of their penalties, winning 4–2.

 Record by opponent

 Argentina have played a total of 88 FIFA World Cup games through 18 tournaments, facing 39 rivals.

 Teams in bold denote world cup winners, teams in italics show teams which played its first match ever in a World Cup against Argentina.

 Teams with a * mark no longer exist.
 East Germany was annexed to Germany.
 Soviet Union now plays as Russia.

-+Played as Yugoslavia and Serbia and Montenegro.
++ Played as Yugoslavia and Serbia and Montenegro.